News:

 Deal with more organized crime is a different challenge entirely.

-There are large scale criminal organizations that target construction equipment for overseas shipment and resale.
+Large-scale criminal organizations target construction equipment for overseas shipment and resale.

 For instance, in the City of Commerce, CA, a warehouse was discovered to contain 120 forklifts, 37 construction-grade items, and ten job site generators, all totaling $5 million.